Spooni-Development/spooni_development_website/docs/doc_mappings/ambarino/spooni_hobbit_house.md

   ```
     ensure spooni_hobbit_house
   ```
-- At the end
-  - Restart the server
+- At the end, restart the server

 If you have any problems, you can always open a ticket in the [Spooni Discord](https://discord.gg/spooni).